 - Student and Alumni Playwriting Contests

 - Playwright’s Theatre

 Who may apply for Hendrix-Murphy funding?

 All students who are undertaking projects in literature and language may apply, regardless of your major, class year, or whether you’re a Murphy Scholar.
-You must be in good academic standing and free of current disciplinary sanctions.
-Your student account with Hendrix College must be in good standing before you can receive foundation funding.
-If you have questions about whether your account is in good standing, please contact the
+Before you can receive foundation funding you must be in good academic standing and free of current disciplinary sanctions, and your student account with Hendrix College must be in good standing.
+If you have questions about your fiscal status, please contact the

-Faculty may also apply for support of literary or language-related projects that involve Hendrix students.
+Faculty and staff may also apply for support of literary or language-related projects that involve Hendrix students.
 The same deadlines and budgetary policies apply.
-Faculty members should use the Faculty-Led Study-Travel or Faculty-Led Campus Projects proposal forms.
+Faculty and staff members should use the Faculty-Led Study-Travel or Faculty-Led Campus Projects proposal forms.

 Hendrix-Murphy Projects and Odyssey Credit

 All projects that focus on literature and language should be proposed through Hendrix-Murphy, regardless of whether you are seeking Odyssey credit for them.
 The proposal form includes a section where you can declare your intent to seek Odyssey credit.
 Hendrix-Murphy works closely with Odyssey and will send all Odyssey credit–seeking proposals along the appropriate channels for the Odyssey credit decision.